• Join the Club!

 • Buy in bulk.
 I know that Costco is the best place to buy ingredients in bulk, like brown rice or chicken stock, when there isn’t a great sale elsewhere.
 I keep track of prices so that I know who has the best deal where.
 If you don’t think you’ll eat through a ten pound bag of rice too quickly, split the purchase with a friend or store the extra in the freezer to extend its shelf life.
 Yes shopping at Costco can save you money, if done right.

 • Make my own stock.
-Homemade chicken stock is so easy to make and practically free if you’re already roasting a chicken or buying rotisserie chickens.
-Extract all the flavor from the bones before you toss them.
+Homemade chicken stock and Vegetable Broth are so easy to make and practically free if you’re already trimming vegetables, roasting a chicken, or buying a rotisserie chicken.
+Extract all the flavor from the bones and vegetable waste before you toss them.

 Mexican Rice